The Buffalo school district is going to use more carrots and fewer sticks to get its rule breakers to change their ways.

 This policy change is the final result of a years-long effort to get the district to stop kicking kids out of school for minor infractions.

 Community outrage spiked three years ago when Jawaan Daniels was fatally shot one afternoon shortly after he was suspended from Lafayette High School for wandering the halls.

 “Everyone agreed that for a very long time, the district was far too casual about student suspensions,” Keresztes said.
 “Our purpose now is to be far more progressive, far less casual, and to be prepared to offer the kinds of interventions so that they don't have these challenges in the first place.”

 Beginning next school year, instead of a 30-page “Code of Conduct” that primarily outlines a long list of prohibited behavior and another long list of penalties, there will be a new 70-page “Standards for Community-wide Conduct and Intervention Supports” that devotes pages to prevention and intervention strategies to get children to change their behavior.

 It is the first time in more than a decade that the district's code of conduct has been substantially rewritten, officials said.
 A briefer version of the new policy will be distributed to parents, Keresztes said.

-The code was approved near the start of the board’s agenda, following a news conference on the steps of City Hall at which about two dozen members of the advocacy groups Citizen Action and Alliance for Quality Education praised the new code.
+The code was approved near the start of the board's agenda, following a press conference on the steps of City Hall at which about two dozen members of the advocacy groups Citizen Action and Alliance for Quality Education praised the new code.
 Members of the same groups burst into applause when the board unanimously approved the new policy.